 Safety at Nakalele Blowhole

-While Nakalele Blowhole is a breathtaking sight, it’s also an area that demands respect and caution.
-The power of the blowhole and the surrounding ocean can be dangerous, especially for visitors who get too close to the blowhole or are unfamiliar with the area.
+While Nakalele Blowhole is an amazing sight, it also needs respect and caution.
+The Nakalele Blowhole and the ocean around it can be dangerous.
+This is especially true if visitors get too close or don’t know the area well.

 Stay Safe: Key Safety Tips